Oh, Iceland, we love you so.

 We really wanted to visit the geothermal exhibit at Reykjavik’s power plant, so we day-rented a car from Blue (recommend) and navigated 30 kilometers of slush and low visibility to get there.
 We planned to hit the first coffee shop on the way there, and Littla Kaffistofan was it.
 Cute little place with several Icelandic staples (kleinur [the Icelandic donut], smoked lamb on buttered flatbread [something we developed a love for on our previous trip], and chocolate rice krispie blobs [not an Icelandic delicacy but something Kaffistofan is known for]).
 Espresso drinks are robot-based, so get the coffee (which is excellent) instead.
 A pleasant breakfast with the snow-plow drivers and a peek into the more traditional rural cuisine.

-After spending a few hours at the powerplant (and peeking at the atmospheric CO2 harvester), we rolled into Hveragerði to see about hiking up to Reykjadalur Valley and soaking in the hot springs.
-Maybe turned to “nope” once it became clear the weather was too awful (folks were coming back soaking wet) and the springs too far.
-The Plan B was to eat at the visitor center, Reykjadalur Skáli.
+After spending a few hours at the powerplant (and peeking at the atmospheric CO2 harvester), we rolled into Hveragerði hoping to hike up to Reykjadalur Valley and soaking in the hot springs.
+Hope turned to nope once it became clear the weather was too awful (folks were coming back soaking wet) and the springs too far.
+Plan B was to eat at the visitor center, Reykjadalur Skáli.
 It was fast casual, but also fantastic.
 Super cozy.
 This is where I had my second bowl of lamb soup.